This zucchini dip is super healthy, delicious and extremely simple to prepare.

 Why I Love This Zucchini Dip

-Zucchinis have a very delicate flavour which is often covered up from other stronger ingredients.
+Zucchinis have a very delicate flavour which is often covered up by other stronger ingredients.

-But this dip is cooked with only garlic, chili, lemon and olive oil.
+But this dip is cooked with only garlic, chilli, lemon and olive oil.

 The result is light, tasty and bursting with freshness.